lynnfaraday/aresmush.com/tutorials/config/website.md

 The home page text can contain [Markdown formatting](https://daringfireball.net/projects/markdown/syntax) and ansi formatting codes.

+## Selecting a Theme

+Ares comes with a default theme.
+There are others available as [Ares Extras](https://github.com/aresmush/ares-extras/themes), including a dark one and several community contributions.
+You can install one of the other themes simply by using the in-game command `theme/install <theme name>`.

+To restore the default theme, use `theme/install default`.

+Once you've selected a theme (or if you keep the default one) you can customize it a great deal using the settings described below.

 ## Changing the Colors

 To change the colors on the web portal: